 I held no real jobs in college.
 Just a brief stint as part of the student union’s catering staff that ended when I failed to complete my paperwork on time.

 I had zero internships.
-Apart from one summer in 2012 when I worked for my dad’s company for a month.
+Apart from one summer in 2012 when I worked for my dad’s 5-person human resources office in Kuala Lumpur for a month.

 I never went to a single career fair.
 I didn’t even start writing a resume until weeks after I’d graduated.